This is the logo for the 106th website.

 The meeting was called to order by our President Robert F. Howell.

+Roll call was taken and all were present with the exception of Robert I. Scranton.
 The new members of the board to replace Robert C. Ringer and Joseph F. Puett who asked to be relieved are Walter Bandurak and Samuel P. Cariano.

 Reading of minutes of last year's meeting by the Adjutant.
 Motion made to amend reading of registration fee for our Chaplain Rev. Dr. Ronald Mosley be taken from the Memorial Fund instead of the General Fund.
 Motion seconded and passed.